 Observe the walls, windows, doors, floor, top, corners etc of our living room and tables, boxes etc. Their faces are flat faces.
 The flat faces meet at its edges.
 Two or more edges meet at corners.
 Each of the corner is called vertex.
-Take a cube and pyramid, observe them where the faces meet?
+Take a cube and observe it where the faces meet?
 Where the edges meet?